OcaJoy/AIConfigurableAntenna/docs/source/index.rst

 Description
 -----------
-The AI Configurable Antenna is an configurable dipole antenna with reflector antennas that are automated by the AI.
+The AI Configurable Antenna is a configurable dipole antenna with reflector antennas that are automated by the AI.

-The AI resides in the Raspberry Pi and sends instructions to the Arduino Mega that controls the extention and retraction of the dipole antenna and the reflector antennas.
-The behaviour of the antenna is received through HackRF which is connected to the Raspberry Pi to be analyzed by the AI.
+The AI resides in the Raspberry Pi and sends instructions to the Arduino Mega that controls the extension and retraction of the dipole antenna and the reflector antennas.
+The behavior of the antenna is received through HackRF which is connected to the Raspberry Pi to be analyzed by the AI.

 .. figure:: img/AIConfigurableAntenna.jpg
    :align: center